Joe Caroff: Background

-In October 2022, the documentary By Design: The Joe Caroff Story was released on U.S. television.
-On 14th November 2022, Film Forum, a well-known cinema dedicated to independent movies, held a special screening in New York City that was attended by the filmmakers and Caroff himself.
+In October 2022, the documentary By Design: The Joe Caroff Story, directed by former HBO producer Mark Cerulli and produced by Cerulli and Paul C. Rosen, was released on U.S. television.
+On November 14, Film Forum, a well-known cinema dedicated to independent movies, held a special screening in New York City that was attended by the filmmakers and Caroff himself.

+Caroff lived in Manhattan, New York.
+He and his wife, art professor Phyllis (née Friedman) Caroff, were married for 81 years, until her death in February 2025, and had two sons.
+Caroff died in hospice care on August 17, 2025, one day before his 104th birthday.

 Works

-At the age of 27, under the name Joseph Karov, Caroff created the book jacket for Norman Mailer’s first novel, The Naked and the Dead.
-The design was exhibited at the Book Jacket Designers Guild Exhibition (1948) as well as at the 28th Annual Exhibition of Advertising and Editorial Art by the Art Director’s Club of New York and at the exhibition “Modern Art in Your Life” at the Museum of Modern Art (1949).
+At the age of 27, spelling his name Joseph Karov, he created the book jacket for Norman Mailer's first novel, The Naked and the Dead.
+The design was exhibited at the Book Jacket Designers Guild Exhibition (1948) as well as at the 28th Annual Exhibition of Advertising and Editorial Art by the Art Director's Club of New York and at the exhibition Modern Art in Your Life at the Museum of Modern Art (1949).

-Caroff created the poster design for the movie West Side Story (1961), often wrongly credited to Saul Bass who did design the animated title sequence for the film.

-For the launch of the James Bond movie franchise in 1962, Caroff conceptualized 007 with the integral pistol which became the signature of the brand, which remains in use.

-Some of the work his agency J. Caroff Associates created were posters and lettering for over 300 movies including Cabaret (director: Bob Fosse), Last Tango in Paris (director: Bernardo Bertolucci) and Zelig (director: Woody Allen).

-In addition, Caroff designed animated title sequences, e.g. for The Last Temptation of Christ (director: Martin Scorsese) or Death of a Salesman (director: Volker Schlöndorff).
-Other work conceived by Caroff’s associates at the studio include Burt Kleeger’s lettering and posters for the Woody Allen comedies Manhattan and Stardust Memories.
+Caroff designed the poster for the movie version of West Side Story (1961), often wrongly credited to Saul Bass (who did design the film's animated title sequence that inspired the poster).
+For the launch of the James Bond movie franchise in 1962, Caroff conceptualized the digits 007 integrated with a pistol, which became the signature of the brand and remains in use.
+Some of the work his agency J. Caroff Associates created were posters and lettering for over 300 movies including Cabaret, Last Tango in Paris, and Zelig.
+In addition, Caroff designed animated title sequences for films including The Last Temptation of Christ and the 1985 Death of a Salesman.
+Other work conceived by Caroff's associates at the studio include Burt Kleeger's lettering and posters for the Woody Allen comedies Manhattan and Stardust Memories.

-Beside film posters, Joe Caroff created product and company logos, e.g. for the TV broadcasting station Fox or ABC Olympics (a sports reporting subbrand of the broadcasting service ABC).
+Besides film posters, Caroff created product and company logos, including for the TV broadcasting station Fox and for ABC Olympics (a sports reporting subbrand of the broadcasting service ABC).
 The last-mentioned project led to a lawsuit between ABC and a sculptor who had come up with a similar formal idiom.
 Handdrawn lettering by Caroff inspired designers in the development of complete typefaces.
-In 2008, British type designer Jonathan Hill created the typeface Laser Disco based on Caroffs lettering for the movie Rollerball.
-In 1975, British type designer Colin Brignall created the font Tango based on Caroffs lettering for Last Tango in Paris.
+In 2008, British type designer Jonathan Hill created the typeface Laser Disco based on Caroff's lettering for the movie Rollerball.
+In 1975, British type designer Colin Brignall created the font Tango based on Caroff's lettering for Last Tango in Paris.